paigestewart/jekyllyourlife.site/_posts/2020-02-11-how-to-jekyll.md

 `Bundle lock --add-platform x86_64-linux` another necessary linking piece

+# A couple extras

+**In your gemfile,** install this plugin: `‘jekyll-compose’, group: [:jekyll_plugins]` so you'll be able to post easily from the command line.
+Run `bundle` in the command line.

+`bundle exec jekyll post "postTitle"` is the command to post.

+**In your config.yml file,** add a line reading `destination: public`, then add `public` to your gitignore file - this will put all your site files into one file for publishing, but won't push those exact files to GitHub when the time comes.

 # And Voila!
 In your terminal, `bundle exec jekyll serve` will start up your new site on a preview server, likely localhost:4000 in your browser, and holding CTRL or CMD + C will stop the preview server

 [Back to home]({% link index.markdown %})